 The ICC sued UpCodes in 2017 for copyright infringement, and the two have been embroiled in a lawsuit ever since.
 At the heart of ICC’s complaint is that UpCodes has no right to distribute the I-Codes without the ICC’s permission, even though those codes have been incorporated into law.

-UpCodes’ basic argument, said Joseph Gratz with Keker & Van Nest LLP in San Francisco, is that no one gets a monopoly on the law, not even the law's author.
+UpCodes’ basic argument, said Joseph Gratz with Durie Tangri LLP in San Francisco, is that no one gets a monopoly on the law, not even the law's author.

 Gratz, who is representing UpCodes in the action brought by the ICC, said the tech firm doesn’t dispute the ICC’s copyright of the model codes it develops but maintains that once the codes are enacted into law, they may be freely copied without infringing copyright.